Skip to main content

 Antidepressants and Alcohol Interactions

 Medically reviewed by Leigh Ann Anderson, PharmD.
-Last updated on Feb 22, 2022.
+Last updated on May 28, 2024.

 Introduction

-Antidepressants are a large group of medications used to treat many different mental health conditions.
-Some of the more common conditions that antidepressants treat include:
+Antidepressants are a large group of medications used to treat many different health conditions.
+Not all of these conditions are mental health conditions.

 Antidepressants work by altering levels of neurotransmitters in the brain to cause an enhanced effect on depressed mood and symptoms such as anxiety, insomnia (sleep problems), and suicidal thoughts.
-Neurotransmitters targeted by antidepressants include serotonin, dopamine, gamma-aminobutyric acid (GABA) or norepinephrine.
+Neurotransmitters (brain chemicals) targeted by antidepressants include serotonin, dopamine, gamma-aminobutyric acid (GABA) or norepinephrine.

 Some drugs used for depression may lead to serious side effects when combined with alcohol, for example: